The Other Side of Valentine’s Day: Who’s Not Celebrating?

 relationships

 For February, the Month of Love, I’d like to discuss a big part of my work: helping couples improve their relationships.
-Every relationship can be improved, of course; none are […]
+Every relationship can be improved, of course; none are perfect.
+However, when the main issue is a lack of understanding, rather than something deeper like resentment or betrayal, a little bit of effort can […]

 Fact or Fiction: Chapman’s 5 Love Languages